mattermost/docs/source/install/desktop-msi-gpo.rst

    .. image:: ../images/desktop/msi_gpo/msi_gpo_installation_test_00011.png

-4. In the resulting window, add desired Mattermost servers using a memorable name (i.e. Community) and the web url of the Mattermost server (i.e. https://community.mattermost.com).
+4. In the resulting window, add desired Mattermost servers using a memorable name (e.g. *Community*) and the URL of the Mattermost server (e.g. https://community.mattermost.com).

 5. Click the ``OK`` button twice and close the ``Edit group policy`` application.